 We may make use of information you submit to us regarding your location, such as your postcode, to send you information about upcoming events within your area (where you have consented to receive marketing information from us) or to ensure that our Gift Aid records are accurate.
 We may also use publicly available information to identify people who express interest in our work, such as media coverage or social media postings.

 How do we use your personal data?

 We may process basic personal data, such as your name, email address or phone number, or we may process special categories of personal data (also known as sensitive personal data) such as information about your physical health, depending on the reasons for you engaging with us.
+We will ask for your consent to process your basic personal data.
 We would only request sensitive personal data from you when there is a valid reason for doing so, for example, participation in an event, to ensure we can provide you with the appropriate facilities or support.
 We may also ask you for information about other special categories of personal data to progress an application for employment with us or to provide you with autism services.
 This will be made clear to you at the point at which you provide us with your personal data.

 If you contact our advice team, we will not process your personal information other than for the purposes of providing you with advice.
 We collect anonymised information about the types of calls we receive which are used to generate statistical information only.

 Payment transactions by debit or credit card are done securely and in accordance with the Payment Card Industry data security standard.
 We do not retain your card details; they are securely destroyed when a transaction has been completed.